Seventeen (South Korean band): 2022–2023: Face the Sun, record EP sales, and expanded touring

-On May 7 and 8, Seventeen held their Japanese Fan meeting 'Hanabi' at Saitama Super Arena, their first offline performance in the country in two and a half years.
+On May 7 and 8, Seventeen held the Hanabi fan meeting at Saitama Super Arena, their first in-person performance in Japan in two and a half years.
 In the same month, Pledis Entertainment announced the Be The Sun World Tour, Seventeen's third world tour, and their first tour after COVID-19.
 The tour started with performances at the Gocheok Sky Dome in Seoul in June before continuing on to a North American leg, consisting of 12 shows in arenas across the US and Canada from August 10 to September 6.
 Additional shows in Jakarta, Bangkok, Manila, and Singapore were held from September 24 to October 13, and the Japan leg for the Be the Sun tour was confirmed in June 2022.
 The group performed six shows in domes across Japan including Kyocera Dome Osaka, Tokyo Dome, and Vantelin Dome Nagoya in Aichi.

 On July 18, 2022, Seventeen released the repackaged version of their fourth studio album, Sector 17, along with its lead single "_World".
 A remixed version of the song featuring English singer Anne-Marie was later released on August 26.
 On November 9, Seventeen released their third Japanese EP, Dream.
 The next month, the group made their first appearance at an American festival, performing on the LA3C festival's main stage at Los Angeles State Historic Park on December 10.
 Two final shows were held for the Be the Sun tour in Asia—December 17 at Philippine Arena and December 28 at Gelora Bung Karno Madya Stadium—making Seventeen the first K-pop acts to hold their own concerts in the venues.

 On April 24, 2023, Seventeen released their eleventh Korean EP, FML.
 The EP recorded 4.6 million pre-orders, and became the best-selling album in history, with 3.9 million first-day sales and 4.5 million first-week sales.
 The EP included two lead singles, "Super" and "F*ck My Life".
 The group later re-released eight of their previous out-of-print albums on June 16.

-On July 21 and 22, Seventeen held a two-day concert at the Gocheok Sky Dome to begin the Follow Tour.
-The tour went on to five cities across Japan, and later expanded to Bangkok, Bulacan, and Macau.
-Alongside the Japanese dome tour, Seventeen released a Japanese-language best of album titled Always Yours on August 23.
-The group began promotions for their twelfth EP Seventeenth Heaven, later released on October 23, by announcing a street pop-up event called "Seventeen Street" in Seoul.
-The EP had over 5.2 million pre-orders, making it the most pre-ordered K-pop album in history.
-Upon its release, the EP's lead single "God of Music" debuted at number one on South Korea's Circle Digital Chart for the week of October 22 to 28, 2023, becoming Seventeen's first song to top the chart.
-On November 29, the group earned its first MAMA Awards daesang for Album of the Year.